 It should also be noted that there are precautions for new lawns with regard to preemergence use.
 A new lawn must have time to become well-established, as preemergence herbicides can inhibit lawn grass root growth.
 Always read the label thoroughly for specifics regarding seeding.
 On fescue lawns, preemergence herbicides should not be applied in the fall if the lawn is to be over-seeded.
 If over-seeded by October, any preemergence herbicide application would have to be delayed until spring (March) for summer weed control.
 To keep a tall fescue lawn thick and more weed-free, consider over-seeding one fall and alternating that with a preemergence herbicide application the next fall.
 In sodded areas, preemergence herbicides should be used only on well-established turfgrass tall fescue.

 For bermudagrass lawns to be over-seeded with annual ryegrass, delay seeding until 6 to 16 weeks after the preemergence herbicide application (depending upon the rate of application and the herbicide used).

 Postemergence herbicides can be applied to newly seeded lawns at ½ the rate, but only after the lawn has been mowed four times.
 If overseeding after applying postemergence herbicide treatment, wait three to four weeks, depending on the product used.
-Postemergence herbicides should not be applied if summer temperatures are greater than 90 °F.
+Postemergence herbicides should not be applied if summer temperatures exceed 90 °F.

 Table 1.
 Preemergence Granular Herbicides for Lawns.